 DRF supports regional improvement through funding initiatives:

-- developed because of unanticipated opportunities where DRF funds, in cooperation with others, can enable productive advances that might not otherwise be attainable.
+- Developed because of unanticipated opportunities where DRF funds, in cooperation with others, can enable productive advances that might not otherwise be attainable.

 DRF will consider requests that reflect its mission, values, and areas of focus (outlined under "About the Foundation").
 Beyond these previously stated specifics, funding is given greater consideration when the application demonstrates intersection of three areas: need, opportunity, and potential impact.

 DRF anticipates requests will exceed available funds.
 Grants will be made based on a competitive process; but, regardless, some very worthy projects will not receive funding.
 There is always more need than there is money available to grant.
 Funding decisions will come down to this question, what difference will it make?

 Please review prior awarded grants for more information.